urgentquest/reseed-tools/docs/DOCKER.md

-When you run a reseed under Docker in this fashion, it will automatically generate a self-signed certificate for your reseed server in a Docker volume mamed reseed-keys. *Back up this directory*, if it is lost it is impossible to reproduce.
+When you run a reseed under Docker in this fashion, it will automatically generate a self-signed certificate for your reseed server in a Docker volume named reseed-keys. *Back up this directory*, if it is lost it is impossible to reproduce.

 Please note that Docker is not currently compatible with .onion reseeds unless